gedonizr6/noop/crimes.md

       - by neighbors
       - by guests(girls)
 - breaking and entering the home
-- steaking items in the home
+- stealing items in the home
+- change the victim's behaviour concealed and against his will and interests
+- isolate socially
+- compulsory concealed therapies
+- use banned therapy methods
+  - coding
+  - comversion therapy